Download the all-new Republic app:

 Advertisement

 Puerto Rico’s Health Department has reported more than 2,900 confirmed COVID-19 cases and at least 126 deaths, and dozens of additional infections still emerge every day.
-Officials do t regularly update statistics, including how many people have been tested or how many have recovered.
-Until recently, island had a lower per-capita testing rate than any U.S. state.
+Officials do not regularly update statistics, including how many people have been tested or how many have recovered.
+Until recently, the island had a lower per-capita testing rate than any U.S. state.

 Advertisement